smehta99/image-builder/README.md

 # Running

-The recommended way to run `image-build` is through the container as it avoids any Python dependency troubles.
+The recommended and official way to run `image-build` is using the `ghcr.io/openchami/image-build` container (specifically using [Podman](https://podman.io)) as it avoids Python versioning/dependency troubles.
+Running bare-metal is not officially supported, though it is possible to do at one's own risk.
+Using Docker has caused issues and is not officially supported, though it is probably possible (again, at one's own risk) with some tweaking.

-## Container

-The supported way for running the container is via [Podman](https://podman.io/).
 To build an image using the container, the config file needs to be mapped into the container, as well as the FUSE filesystem device:

 ```